steinarb/mockrunner/readme.txt

 Mockrunner is a lightweight framework for unit testing applications in the J2EE environment.
-It supports Struts actions and forms, servlets, filters and tag classes.
+It supports servlets, filters, tag classes and Struts actions and forms.
 Furthermore it includes a JDBC, a JMS and a JCA test framework and can be used in conjunction with MockEJB (http://mockejb.sourceforge.net/) to test EJB based applications.

 Mockrunner extends JUnit and simulates the necessary behaviour without calling